 Before You Go To Istria, Croatia

 - Don’t forget to pack a pair of lightweight and comfortable travel shoes for your trip.
 I (Sarah) have always packed these shoes by Columbia and Reef flip flops.
 Kris prefers wearing these shoes by Merrell.

-- We’re certain you’ll be snapping tons of photos during your trip – it’s such a beautiful place!
+- We’re certain you’ll be snapping tons of photos during your trip to Croatia – it’s such a beautiful place!
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).
+We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is a slim and lightweight budget camera).

-- It’s easy to get turned around in any foreign city!
-If you are self-driving, make sure to have a good city map and/or guidebook before arriving.
+- It’s easy to get turned around in any new destination!
+If you are self-driving, make sure to have a good city map and/or guidebook before arriving in Croatia

 - If you haven’t already obtained travel insurance for your trip, consider traveling protected with World Nomads.